-- Assist the Participant to gain information and access to necessary services, regardless of the funding source of the services; - Advise, train, and support the participant as needed and necessary; - Assist the Participant to develop an individualized back-up plan; - Assist the Participant to identify risks or potential risks and develop a plan to manage those risks; - Recommend or arrange training on the topics of abuse, neglect, exploitation and abandonment as defined by protective services statues; - · Monitor the provision of services to ensure the Participant's health and welfare; and - Assist the Participant to secure training of support workers who deliver services that would require a degree of technical skill, and would require the guidance and instruction from a health care professional such as a Registered Nurse.
+- Assist the Participant to gain information and access to necessary services, regardless of the funding source of the services; - Advise, train, and support the participant as needed and necessary; - Assist the Participant to develop an individualized back-up plan; - Assist the Participant to identify risks or potential risks and develop a plan to manage those risks.
+This includes a review of workplace safety issues and strategies for effective management of workplace injury prevention; - Recommend or arrange training on the topics of abuse, neglect, exploitation and abandonment as defined by protective services statues; - Monitor the provision of services to ensure the Participant's health and welfare; and - Assist the Participant to secure training of support workers who deliver services that would require a degree of technical skill, and would require the guidance and instruction from a health care professional such as a Registered Nurse.

-Participants who choose to manage an individual budget will receive assistance from Service Coordinators to implement and manage the Spending Plan.
+Participants who choose to manage an individual budget will receive assistance from Service Coordinators to implement, modify and manage the Spending Plan.
 The Service Coordinator will review and approve the participant's Spending Plan.
 Once the Spending Plan is developed, approved and authorized, the participant is responsible for arranging and directing the services outlined in their plan.
 During the implementation and management of the Spending Plan, the Service Coordinator will assist the participant with the execution and development of the Spending Plan and monitor spending of the Spending Plan.